The Importance of Scrum Values

 Using it on a daily basis in Scrum means talking about problems, expressing opinion, even if it is different from others.
 You need to have the courage to tell about your mistakes or ask team members for help.

 Without courage you cannot be transparent and without being transparent you are not able to adapt to changes, a crucial part of the product development.

 In Scrum all events have a purpose and they are time-boxed (it means that they have a maximum duration time).
 It helps team members to be focused on their work and the Sprint Goal.

 Scrum allows us to be focused on the most important elements: users’ needs (reflected in the Sprint Goal), work that needs to be done to fulfil them and collaboration with other team members in order to achieve it.

 Focus also means no unnecessary distractions.
 Scrum Master should protect the Scrum Team from distractions and cause the removal of all impediments on their way.

 This value is also part of the Transparency.
 It can mean sharing your ideas and knowledge with others.
 Openness is also related to being transparent about daily activities and challenges that appear during our work.

 The important part of the Scrum is being open for changes and adapting to them.
 During inspection events like Retrospective, openness can help to find out what went well during the Sprint and what should be improved.
 That’s how the team can constantly improve their work and develop their skills.

-Respect is definitely my favourite Scrum Value.
-I believe that lack of respect is the reason for most of the communication and product delivery issues.
-Only by respecting people, we can collaborate with them and have our mind open for their ideas.
+Respect is definitely my favorite Scrum Value.
+Based on my observations, lack of respect is the reason for most of the communication and product delivery issues.
+Only by respecting people, we can collaborate with them and have our mind open to their ideas.

 In the Scrum Team, it is really important to respect the way people think, work and their level of skills.
 Showing respect means not judging if someone makes mistakes, but helping to fix them.
-This value is also important in regards to all interactions with the client.
-Respect helps in developing trustworthy relationships and understanding client’s needs.
+This value is also important in regards to all interactions with the clients/stakeholders.
+Respect helps in developing trustworthy relationships based on the mutual understanding.